 7. Investing Is Earning

 The last reason to stop saving money on WordPress websites is rather logical.
 Whenever you invest money into something, you expect some profit in return.
+For instance, hiring a good WordPress developer to help speed up your e-commerce store can result in a big increase in sales.
 Give to get is the basic financial logic that equally applies to all areas of life and business, including website construction.
 Therefore, spending money on your WordPress site will only make it better and more productive, thus helping you to earn money in the long-term perspective.

 Starting a private business requires a lot of work and investments, so you have to utilize every free tool at your disposal.
 However, your WordPress website should not be one of the things that you want to save money on.